fukien/carrot/README.md

 A simple implementation of database system.

-Recommended debuging the code on Linux and code::blocks16.01.
+Recommended code debugging on Linux and Code::Blocks-16.01.

 ## Getting Started

-### Prerequisites
+### Requirements

-We recommand to build the project on Ubuntu(Version >= 16.04).
-This is what you need to install:
+We recommand to build the project on Ubuntu(Version >= 16.04) with Code::Blocks-16.01.
+You may also need to install the following tools:
 ```
 sudo apt install flex bison build-essential
+sudo apt install glibc-doc
+sudo apt install manpages-posix-dev
 ```

 ### Usage
-To run CarrotSQL, you need to change directory to bin/Debug/,
+To run CarrotSQL, you need to change directory to dbms/, and make new directory as a workspace for the project (e.g., mkdir workspace).

-&emsp;run the command ```./dbms```
+Open the project in Code::Blocks

-We support following SQL:
+We support following SQL operations:

 &emsp;create table (create table XXX())